yujunmjiang/data-structures-fall-19/week11/README.md

 - No location pin on the map before type any date.

 #### What assumptions are you making about the user?
-- New Yorker need a time and location based meeting map to make the best schedule in their fast-paced life.
+- Users need a time and location based meeting map to make the best schedule for their fast-paced life in New York.

 <img src="https://github.com/yujunmjiang/data-structures-fall-19/blob/master/week11/image/sample-2.png">